Dr Hugh Willmott

 -

-Hugh studied medieval and early modern archaeology at the University of Durham, completing his PhD in 1999.
-After a brief period working in commercial archaeology, he was appointed a lecturer in European Historical Archaeology at Sheffield in 2004, and promoted to Senior Lecturer in 2010.
+I studied medieval and early modern archaeology at the University of Durham, completing my PhD in 1999.
+After a brief period working in commercial archaeology, I was appointed a lecturer in archaeology at Sheffield in 2004 and promoted to Senior Lecturer in 2010.

 - Research interests